 We actually spent most of our time in Bali living in the chilled out town of Sanur.
 Some even call it “Snore” because of its slow pace.
 We figured it would be a great place to stay for a few nights when Rachel’s folks visited, and we were right!

 The best part about this place was the night lights.
 As a couple of jam band kids, we always appreciate a good light show!
-This was definitely an awesome Bali villa, and at just $150 a night it was very affordable for a vacation.
+This was definitely an awesome Bali villa perfect for a very affordable vacation.

 When we found out about the Bali World Music Festival, we knew we had to go.
 When I was offered a ticket and a press pass, we decided to take the money saved and get a nice villa.
 It was a last minute booking so we didn’t have too many choices, but we’re happy with what we got.